Strong Foundations — Amazing Futures

 Our preferred entry points for Senior School are Years 7, 9 or 10.
 While a small number of students do enter at Year 11 level, experience shows that those who commence at Year 9 or 10 benefit enormously, both academically and socially, from the earlier transition.
 This extra time is valuable in consolidating and strengthening study skills in the Australian system before girls commence the two-year VCE or IB courses.

 Subject choice for Year 11 is made by mid-Year 10 level and students already in the school have the advantage of having developed a good understanding of the subjects available to them.
 Some Year 10 students also choose to study a Year 11 subject, making their workload in Year 11 or 12 slightly lighter.
 Adjustment to a new school, a new country and a new way of life, as well as making new friends, takes considerable time and effort.

 What is the difference between an overseas student and an international student?

-An Overseas Student is a student who has been studying overseas but has an Australian visa or Citizenship, allowing them to study in Australia.
-An International Student is a student who is currently living and studying overseas and who does not have an Australian visa.
+An Overseas Student is a student who has been studying overseas but has an Australian passport, visa or Citizenship, allowing them to study in Australia.
+An International Student is a student who is currently living and studying overseas and who does not have an Australian passport or visa.
 An International Student will be issued with a Confirmation of Enrolment (CoE) and will need to lodge a visa application online with the Department of Home Affairs.

 My older daughter is already at PLC, so will there be a discount for her younger sister?